 One crew, one contract, start to finish.
 Coburg's housing stock spans Victorian terraces through to 1950s-70s brick veneer, and we test for asbestos before we touch anything.
 We know what we're walking into before we quote.

-Floor to ceiling or feature tiling.
+Floor to ceiling or feature tiling, installed once the wall substrate is confirmed asbestos-clear.
 Our tiler, not a sub.
-Fixed price, precision layout.

-Measured, built and installed to fit your actual floorplan, not a stock size.
+Measured, built and installed to fit your actual floorplan, whether Victorian terrace or 1950s-70s brick veneer, not a stock size.

-The number we agree on before we start is the number you pay.
-No surprises, no additions.
+The number we agree on after asbestos testing and inspection is the number you pay.
+No surprise removal costs once work starts.

 Victorian terraces near Brunswick through to 1950s-70s brick veneer and former Housing Commission stock.
 We test for asbestos before demolition, every time, no exceptions.